Swiped: Hooking up in the Digital Age (2018) - Review

 • Specialists don't cite enough studies; some are just too opinionated to be taken seriously

-• While the people all come from different regions of the US, the people selected for the documentary don't differ their viewpoints enough to provide a diverse array of perspectives
+• While the people all come from different regions of the US, the people selected for the documentary don't differ in their viewpoints enough to provide a diverse array of perspectives

 • Touches on many topics but doesn't do a deep dive into any of them in a meaningful way